bluehathi/leadsetu/README.md

 # LeadSetu SaaS Lead Management Platform

-LeadSetu is a modern, multi-tenant SaaS platform for managing leads, companies, contacts, and users.
-Built with Laravel, Inertia.js, and React, it features a clean, responsive UI, workspace-based multi-tenancy, and robust role/permission management.
+LeadSetu is a modern, multi-tenant SaaS platform for managing leads, companies, contacts, users, roles, and permissions.
+Built with Laravel, Inertia.js, and React, it features a beautiful, responsive UI, workspace-based multi-tenancy, and robust role/permission management with full activity logging.

+## Recent Improvements
+- **Modern UI/UX:** The entire application UI has been redesigned for a cleaner, more modern, and responsive experience.
+The sidebar, layouts, and all main pages use Tailwind CSS and Lucide icons for a consistent, professional look.
+- **Comprehensive Activity Logs:** All major CRUD operations (create, update, delete) for Leads, Companies, Contacts, Users, Roles, Permissions, and Workspaces are now tracked in the Activity Logs section.
+Seeder actions are also logged.

 ## Features
 - **Workspace-based Multi-Tenancy:**